-New to ASMR?
+If you’re new to ASMR, you’re in for a treat.
 “Autonomous sensory meridian response” is basically a relaxing tingling sensation that occurs in the head and spine from sensory stimulation.
 YouTubers love it.
 Cardi B loves it.
 And now, it’s so popular as a concept that even the marketing team at Michelob loves it.
 The spectrum of ASMR content is wide, and typically, the tingle “triggers” are a visual-auditory combo that can come from tapping surfaces, folding laundry, and brushing hair; even actions as tiny as moving a record needle, clinking jewelry, or lighting a match.
 No, it’s not a sexual thing, although that niche does exist.
 (So does “Jareth, the very pushy King of the Goblins, [who] is here to persuade you to join him in his kingdom of miniature puppets.”
 You’re welcome!)

 At its core, ASMR is about easing tension, for everyone—and that’s a pretty damn sweet act of love.
 What could be more giving than offering your significant other, crush, or friend a reprieve from their deluge of daily stress?
-The majority of ASMR trigger objects naturally correlate to pleasure and wellness, which is something we’re already in exceptional need of in 2022.
-Whether you’re looking to treat yourself or your loved ones this Valentine’s Day, let these 16 ASMR-ready gifts overcompensate for lack of human touch… in style!
+The majority of ASMR trigger objects naturally correlate to pleasure and wellness, we’re always in need of.
+Whether you’re looking to treat yourself or your loved ones this Valentine’s Day, let these ASMR-ready gifts titilate you.

 A serious scalp massager